 — an AP affiliated with an NSTR mobile AP MLD operating on the nonprimary link of an NSTR link pair.

 The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a STA, whose value is set to dot11MSDTimerDuration.
-The STA initializes dot11MSDTimerDuration to (#16674) aPPDUMaxTime defined in Table 36-70 (EHT PHY characteristics).
+The STA initializes dot11MSDTimerDuration to (#16674) a half of aPPDUMaxTime defined in Table 36-70 (EHT PHY characteristics).
 A non-AP STA shall update dot11MSDTimerDuration with the value contained in the Medium Synchronization Delay Information field, if present, of the Basic Multi-Link element in the most recent frame received from its associated AP.
 In addition, the timer resets to zero when any of the following events occur:

 The STA receives an MPDU.